Is Indian food healthy? Common misconceptions challenged!

 Final Thoughts About Indian Food

-Just to recap, a typical homemade Indian meal will include different types of dishes.
+There are many advantages of Indian food.
+A typical homemade Indian meal will include different types of dishes.
 Depending on your diet it could be:

 - A veg or non veg main such as paneer or veg korma or curry